-The Company is currently estimating a 2018 depletions and shipments growth of between 7% and 12%, an increase from the previously communicated estimate of between zero and plus 6%.
-The Company is targeting national price increases of between zero and 2%.
-Full-year 2018 gross margins are currently expected to be between 51% and 53%, a decrease of the previously communicated estimate of between 52% and 54%.
+The Company is currently estimating 2018 depletions and shipments growth of between 12% and 15%, an increase of the previously communicated estimate of between 7% and 12%.
+The Company is targeting national price increases of between 1% and 2%, a narrowing of the previously communicated estimate of between zero and 2%.
+Full-year 2018 gross margins are currently expected to be between 50% and 52%, a decrease of the previously communicated estimate of between 51% and 53%.
 The Company intends to increase advertising, promotional and selling expenses by between \$15 million and \$25 million for the full year 2018, not including any changes in freight costs for the shipment of products to Distributors.
 The Company intends to increase its investment in its brands in 2018, commensurate with the opportunities for growth that it sees, but there is no guarantee that such increased investments will result in increased volumes.

-The Company currently projects Non-GAAP earnings per diluted share for 2018 of between \$6.30 and \$7.30, excluding the impact of ASU 2016-09, but actual results could vary significantly from this target.
-The Company estimates a full-year 2018 Non-GAAP effective tax rate of approximately 28%, excluding the impact of ASU 2016-09.
+The Company currently projects Non-GAAP earnings per diluted share, which excludes the impact of ASU 2016-09, for 2018 of between \$7.10 and \$7.70, an increase and narrowing of the range from the previously communicated estimate of between \$6.30 and 7.30, but actual results could vary significantly from this target.
+The Company estimates a full-year 2018 Non-GAAP effective tax rate of approximately 24%, which includes the favorable one-time impact of \$0.38 per diluted share due to tax accounting method changes reported in the third quarter, but excludes the impact of ASU 2016-09.
 Non-GAAP earnings per diluted share and Non-GAAP effective tax rate are not defined terms under U.S. generally accepted accounting principles ("GAAP").
 These Non-GAAP measures should not be considered in isolation or as a substitute for diluted earnings per share and effective tax rate data prepared in accordance with GAAP, and may not be comparable to calculations of similarly titled measures by other companies.
 Management believes these Non-GAAP measures provide meaningful and useful information to investors and analysts regarding our outlook and facilitate period to period comparisons of our forecasted financial performance.
 Non-GAAP earnings per diluted share and Non-GAAP effective tax rate exclude the potential impact of ASU 2016-09, which could be significant and will depend largely upon unpredictable future events outside the Company's control, including the timing and value realized upon exercise of stock options versus the fair value of those options when granted.
 Therefore, because of the uncertainty and variability of the impact of ASU 2016-09, the Company is unable to provide, without unreasonable effort, a reconciliation of these Non-GAAP measures on a forward-looking basis.